 About Ottawa’s Bachelor of Nursing

-There are additional outside influences that have impacted the reason many of these nurses are seeking a BSN completion educational program: national organizations such as the Institute of Medicine (IOM) and the American Nurses Association (ANA) are advocating and supporting initiatives to increase the number of BSN-prepared nurses at the patient’s bedside.
+There are additional outside influences that have impacted the reason many of these nurses are seeking an online RN to BSN completion educational program: national organizations such as the Institute of Medicine (IOM) and the American Nurses Association (ANA) are advocating and supporting initiatives to increase the number of BSN-prepared nurses at the patient’s bedside.
 This is being heard by many health care-related facilities, including hospital employers.

 Career Outlook for Nursing